FreySoft/keycloak-jwt-token-auth-lib/README.md

 </p>

+# keycloak-jwt-token-auth-lib

+its a modified version of https://github.com/robsontenorio/laravel-keycloak-guard/
+destination: Laravel /vendor/robsontenorio/

 # Simple Keycloak Guard for Laravel / Lumen

 This package helps you authenticate users on a Laravel API based on JWT tokens generated from  **Keycloak Server**.